top of page

 Visual Discrimination

-Visual discrimination is the ability to recognize and distinguish between different visual stimuli, such as shapes, colors, or patterns, based on their unique characteristics or differences.
+Visual discrimination is the ability to recognize and differentiate between visual stimuli, such as shapes, colors, or patterns, based on their unique features.

 Visual Sequential Memory

-Visual Sequential Memory refers to a person's ability to remember and recall a series of visual information or images in the order they were presented, similar to remembering the sequence of cards in a deck or the steps of a recipe.
+Visual Sequential Memory is the ability to remember and recall a series of visual information in order, like remembering the sequence of cards in a deck or steps in a recipe.

 Visual Spatial Orientation

-Visual spatial orientation is the ability to understand and mentally manipulate the position and relationship of objects in space, like knowing where things are located and how they relate to each other in your surroundings.
-It helps you navigate, recognize patterns, and make sense of the physical world.
+Visual spatial orientation is the ability to understand and mentally manipulate the position and relationship of objects in space.
+It helps you know where things are, how they relate to each other, navigate, recognize patterns, and make sense of the physical world.

 Visual-Motor Integration